-Lungs burning, legs screaming, sweat pouring – kind of sums up most of my early MTB days – trying desperately to keep up with my club mates – it didn’t work.
+Lungs burning, legs screaming, sweat pouring – kind of sums up most of my early Mountain Biking days.
+Trying desperately to keep up with my club mates – it didn’t work.
 The Saturday spin leader, who’s frustration with my pace was about to bubble over, once said “why don’t you wait here, we’ll be back in 20 mins.”
 A hour later they returned in time to roll down to the car park.

 In fairness they were all a bit hard-core, but even on the much peer-pressured ‘no one gets dropped social spins’, they were gone on the first climb and never looked back – the frustration, the anger!

-Sure, I don’t get out as often as I’d like, but I came to mountain biking quite late in life so never developed the proper physique for it – I’ve only been at it for little more than a decade , I’m 60 this year.
-So I spin alone and frankly, I prefer it that way – just me, my bike and the mountain – no pressure – and I love it.
+Sure, I don’t get out as often as I’d like, but I started mountain biking quite late in life so never developed the proper physique for it (that’s my excuse and I’m sticking to it).
+I’ve only been at it for little more than a decade, I’m 60 this year.
+So I spin alone and frankly, I prefer it that way.
+Just me, my bike and the mountain – no pressure – and I love it.